pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/TOR_IP_blocking_list_to_SecureX_feeds/readme.md

 The whole processes runt by this workflow are discribed here under.
 ![](./assets/img/tor-1.png)

 This workflow update a global XDR variable named **generic list of ip addresses** .
-And this variable is consumed by the **Update Judgement List** subworkflow which synchronizes the XDR Private Intelligence Judgments with it.
+And this variable is consumed by the **W0026-Update Judgement List for TOR Blocking List** subworkflow.
+This subworkflow synchronizes the XDR Private Intelligence Judgments with the last version of the TOR IP address list.

 ![](./assets/img/tor-3.png)